-The report concludes that the proposed application to amend the Official Plan and Zoning By-law satisfies the Planning Act, are consistent with the Provincial Policy Statement, and conform to and do not conflict with the Growth Plan and the Region of Peel Official Plan.
-Planning staff has evaluated this report and has found it satisfactory.
+The Planning Justification Report prepared by KLM Planning Partners Inc. dated July 2022, with a revised version dated August 2022, was submitted to provide the planning policy context and rationale to support the proposal.
+The report concludes that the proposed Official Plan Amendment and Zoning By-law Amendment application satisfies the Planning Act, are consistent with the Provincial Policy Statement, and conform to and do not conflict with the Growth Plan and the Region of Peel Official Plan.
+Planning staff has evaluated this report and have found it satisfactory.